kubernetes/kubernetes/docs/user-guide/services.md

 Every node in a Kubernetes cluster runs a `kube-proxy`.
 This application watches the Kubernetes master for the addition and removal of `Service` and `Endpoints` objects.
 For each `Service` it opens a port (randomly chosen) on the local node.
-Any connections made to that port will be proxied to one of the corresponding backend `Pods`.
-Which backend to use is decided based on the `SessionAffinity` of the `Service`.
-Lastly, it installs iptables rules which capture traffic to the `Service`'s cluster IP (which is virtual) and `Port` and redirects that traffic to the previously described port.
+Any connections to `service`  port will be proxied to one of the corresponding backend `Pods`.
+Which backend `Pod`  to use is decided based on the `SessionAffinity` of the `Service`.
+Lastly, it installs iptables rules which capture traffic to the `Service`'s cluster IP (which is virtual) and `Port` then redirects that traffic to the backend `Pod` (`Endpoints`).

 The net result is that any traffic bound for the `Service` is proxied to an appropriate backend without the clients knowing anything about Kubernetes or